amidaware/trmm-docs/docs/3rdparty_anydesk.md

 ## AnyDesk Integration

 !!!info
-     You can setup a full automation policy to collect the machine GUID but this example will collect from just one agent for testing purposes.
+     You can set up a full automation policy to collect the machine GUID, but this example will collect from just one agent for testing purposes.

 ### Create Custom Field

-From the UI go to **Settings > Global Settings > CUSTOM FIELDS > Agents**
+From the UI go to **Settings > Global Settings > CUSTOM FIELDS > Agents**.

-Add Custom Field</br>
+Add Custom Field:</br>
 **Target** = `Agent`</br>
 **Name** = `AnyNetID`</br>
 **Field Type** = `Text`</br>